Golden age of American animation: Harman-Ising era

 In 1929, former Disney animators Hugh Harman and Rudolf Ising made a cartoon entitled Bosko, the Talk-Ink Kid, and tried to sell it to a distributor in 1930.
-Warner Bros. who had previously made an unsuccessful attempt to set up a cartoon studio in New York in order to compete with Disney, agreed to distribute the series.
-Under producer Leon Schlesinger's guidance, Harman-Ising Productions created Looney Tunes (the title being variation on Disney's award-winning Silly Symphonies) starring their character Bosko.
+Warner Bros.
+Pictures, which had previously made an unsuccessful attempt to set up a cartoon studio in New York in order to compete with Disney, agreed to distribute the series.
+Under producer Leon Schlesinger's guidance, Harman-Ising Productions created Looney Tunes (the title being a variation on Disney's award-winning Silly Symphonies) starring their character Bosko.
 A second Harman-Ising series, Merrie Melodies, followed in 1931.
 Both series showed the strong influence of the early Disney movies.

 Harman-Ising break away

-After disputes over money, Harman-Ising parted ways with Schlesinger (who rejected their demands for raised budgets) in 1933, taking Bosko with them to work with Metro Goldwyn Mayer.
+After disputes over money, Harman-Ising parted ways with Schlesinger (who rejected their demands for raised budgets) in 1933, taking Bosko with them to work with Metro-Goldwyn-Mayer.
 Schlesinger began his own cartoon operation under the new name Leon Schlesinger Productions.
-Animators Tom Palmer and Earl Duvall were assigned as directors, with Palmer creating a Bosko clone known as Buddy, meanwhile Schlesinger answered Walt Disney's use of color in the Silly Symphonies cartoons in 1934, and began making all future Merrie Melodies cartoons in color.
-However, since Disney had an exclusive deal with Technicolor, Schlesinger was forced to use Cinecolor and Two Strip Technicolor until 1935 when Disney's contract with Technicolor had expired.
+Animators Tom Palmer and Earl Duvall were assigned as directors, with Palmer creating a Bosko clone known as Buddy; meanwhile, Schlesinger responded to Walt Disney's use of color by making Merrie Melodies cartoons in color starting in 1934.
+However, since Disney had an exclusive deal with Technicolor, Schlesinger was forced to use Cinecolor and two-strip Technicolor until 1935 when Disney's contract with Technicolor had expired.

-The new studio had a rocky start as Buddy failed to be a successful replacement to Bosko due to his bland personality.
+The new studio had a rocky start as Buddy failed to be a successful replacement for Bosko due to his bland personality.
 Tom Palmer's inexperience as a director resulted in him being terminated by Schlesinger.
 Duvall was also later fired following a drunken confrontation.
 Schlesinger decided to re-hire several Harman-Ising animators (including Friz Freleng) to run the studio instead.
 Buddy was phased out by 1935.